trailofbits/testing-handbook/content/docs/languages/c-cpp/16-windows-usermode.md

 # Windows usermode

-This list covers common checks for and footguns of C/C++ standard libraries when used in Windows environment.
+This list covers common checks for and footguns of C/C++ standard libraries when used in Windows environments.

 {{< checklist >}}